Mayank-711/Password-Manager-Using-Java-Swing/README.md

 ## Usage
 - Register as a new user and set up your master password.
 - Start managing your passwords securely.

+## Contributions
+I welcome contributions from the open-source community.
+Feel free to submit bug reports, feature requests, or contribute to the development of this project.